-Posted by Matt Novak, Senior Staff Customer Applications Engineer, CODE V on February 11, 2021
+Posted by Matt Novak, Product Manager, CODE V on February 11, 2021

 Today’s optical designers are often tasked with finding ways to correct more aberrations and use fewer surfaces, and do so in more compact geometries that must fit within anything from smaller medical instruments to more wearable Augmented Reality (AR) systems.
 Setting up compact geometry, with multiple reflecting or refracting surfaces, can be challenging when there are numerous folded surfaces or complex optical path constraints.
 To help support this type of design work, CODE V offers unique and powerful freeform design and optimization tools.